-The Company has a revolving credit facility (the "Credit Facility") under its credit agreement which was amended and restated on January 2, 2015 (the "Amended and Restated Credit Agreement").
-The Credit Facility, which matures on January 2, 2020, has an initial maximum credit amount of \$150.0 million, including a swing line facility and a letter of credit sub-facility providing for the issuance of letters of credit up to an aggregate amount of \$20.0 million.
-The Credit Facility allows the Company to request additional revolving commitments or incremental term loans thereunder up to an aggregate additional amount of \$75.0 million, subject to certain additional conditions as provided in the Amended and Restated Credit Agreement.
+The Company has a revolving credit facility (the "Credit Facility") under its credit agreement which was amended and restated in July 2017 (the "Second Amended and Restated Credit Agreement") to increase the initial maximum credit amount of its Credit Facility from \$150.0 million to \$200.0 million, including a swing line facility and a letter of credit sub-facility providing for the issuance of letters of credit up to an aggregate amount of \$20.0 million, and to increase the additional revolving commitments or incremental term loans the Company may request under the facility from \$75.0 million to \$100.0 million, subject to certain additional conditions as provided in the Second Amended and Restated Credit Agreement.
+The maturity date of the Credit Facility was extended to July 7, 2022.
 Principal payments under the Credit Facility are due upon maturity; however, borrowings may be repaid, at the Company's discretion, in whole or in part at any time, without penalty, subject to required notice periods and compliance with minimum prepayment amounts.
-Borrowings under the Amended and Restated Credit Agreement can either be, at the Company's election: (i) at an alternate base rate (as defined in the Amended and Restated Credit Agreement) plus a spread; or (ii) at a Eurodollar rate (as defined in the Amended and Restated Credit Agreement) plus a spread.
-The applicable spread is dependent upon the Company's adjusted leverage ratio (as defined in the Amended and Restated Credit Agreement).
-The Amended and Restated Credit Agreement contains conditions, representations and warranties, events of default, and indemnification provisions that are customary for financings of this type, including, but not limited to, a minimum interest coverage ratio, a maximum adjusted leverage ratio, and limitations on incurrence of debt, investments, liens on assets, certain sale and leaseback transactions, transactions with affiliates, mergers, consolidations, purchases and sales of assets, and certain restricted payments.
-The Company was in compliance with the covenants under the Amended and Restated Credit Agreement at June 30, 2017.
+Borrowings under the Second Amended and Restated Credit Agreement can either be, at the Company's election: (i) at an alternate base rate (as defined in the Second Amended and Restated Credit Agreement) plus a spread; or (ii) at a Eurodollar rate (as defined in the Second Amended and Restated Credit Agreement) plus a spread.
+The applicable spread is dependent upon the Company's adjusted leverage ratio (as defined in the Second Amended and Restated Credit Agreement).
+The Second Amended and Restated Credit Agreement contains conditions, representations and warranties, events of default, and indemnification provisions that are customary for financings of this type, including, but not limited to, a minimum interest coverage ratio, a maximum adjusted leverage ratio, and limitations on incurrence of debt, investments, liens on assets, certain sale and leaseback transactions, transactions with affiliates, mergers, consolidations, purchases and sales of assets, and certain restricted payments.
+The Company was in compliance with the covenants under the Second Amended and Restated Credit Agreement at September 30, 2017.